-Work and community — two things that most people care about deeply — rarely overlap as much as they do for Rodney Haring, PhD, MSW, Director of the Center for Indigenous Cancer Research (CICR) at Roswell Park Comprehensive Cancer Center.
+Work and community — two things that most people care about deeply — rarely overlap as much as they do for Rodney Haring, PhD, MSW, Director of the Department of Indigenous Cancer Health) at Roswell Park Comprehensive Cancer Center.
 As an enrolled member of the Seneca Nation of Indians, Beaver Clan, every day he applies the traditions and values of the Seneca and Haudenosaunee (Iroquois) people to his work.

 "We have this philosophy called ‘the seven generations principle,’ meaning that we need to be forward-thinking in our decision-making and consider how our actions today may impact the next seven generations — how we can make the future generations thrive, be successful and have a good mind," says Dr. Haring.
 "This and many other values have been part of my work throughout my life."

 Dr. Haring knew from a young age that he wanted to focus on helping indigenous communities.
 "In terms of academics, initially my focus was on several different things, all related to our community, but I also had an interest in conservation and the environment, because I think we as humans have an important relationship with the environment.
 That's an important part of the Haudenosaunee way of life," he says.

 "My interests started there, and then as I progressed through my education, I took an interest in psychology and social sciences during my undergraduate degrees.
 As I moved on into graduate school, I was really intrigued and learned a lot more about how the psychology of community worked, and that fell into the area of social work in graduate school."